Can you charge the Powerwall using the Grid?

 - Weight: 251.3 pounds

-- Range of temperature: -4degF to 122degF
+- Temperature range: -4degF to 122degF

 - Warranty: 10 Years

-- Continuous power without sun: 5.8kW
+- Continuous power, without sun: 5.8kW

-- Peak power in full sun 22kW
+- Maximum power during full sun 22kW

 - Dimensions: 62.8 in.
 Dimensions: 62.8 in.
 29.7in. x 6.3in